 - Green chillies: I love the flavour of green chillies!
 I, therefore, add them to almost all my dishes.
 I have used mild green chillies for this recipe.
 You may want to use a spicier variety if you can handle the heat.
 Although I would highly recommend adding some amount of green chillies to this recipe, if it is not an ingredient that you like, you may omit it completely.
 The pickle will still taste good 🙂

 - Lemons or Limes?: lime it is for me!
 Lime juice is a lot more tangy and fragrant than lemons and therefore I prefer to use it.
-If in the scenario that you have only lemons with you, please do bear in mind that you will need to use more lemon juice to bring the right level of tanginess to this pickle.
+If in the scenario that you have only lemons with you, please bear in mind that you will need to use more lemon juice to bring the right level of tanginess to this pickle.

-- Ground red chilli: I use the Kashmiri red chilli powder for this recipe mainly because it brings such a vibrant red hue to the dish, without making it overly spicy.
+- Ground red chilli: I use Kashmiri red chilli powder for this recipe mainly because it brings such a vibrant red hue to the dish, without making it overly spicy.
 You may use paprika instead.

 Alternative quantities provided in the recipe card are for 1x only.

 Note: The nutrition information is based on available ingredients and preparation.
 It should not be considered a substitute for a professional nutritionist’s advice.